-Checking simulation memory requirements
+Check simulation memory requirements

-The simulation and memory requirements utility provides an overview of the size and key properties of your simulation.
+The simulation and memory requirements utility provide an overview of the size and key properties of your simulation.
 It breaks down the amount of system memory (RAM) required to run a given simulation, the system memory required to collect all results from different MPI ranks, and the amount of disk space needed to save the results.

 Automatic memory check feature in FDTD

-When running your simulation job from the Finite Difference IDE (CAD/GUI) on your local computer, by default FDTD will check your simulation to verify if you have enough system memory to run the job.
+- When running your simulation job from the Finite Difference IDE (CAD/GUI) on your local computer, by default FDTD will check your simulation to verify if you have enough system memory to run the job.
 If there is not enough memory you will be prompted with a warning: "Warning: Insufficient Memory" and "There is not enough system memory to run the simulation".
 From here you can choose to try and run the simulation anyways, or to abort the run.

-You can disable the automatic memory check either through the warning window or by opening "Check memory requirements", and unchecking "Auto check simulation memory".
+- You can disable the automatic memory check either through the warning window or by opening "Check memory requirements", and unchecking "Auto check simulation memory".

 Resolving insufficient memory issue